 The figure shows the call flow for a basic AR call.
 Enhanced MRF consists of both the Data channel media function and the AR media function.
 The figure may be updated later based on SA2 work.

+NOTE: The terminology in the figure should be aligned with SA2 work.